The two levels of reality

 The relationship between the two types of reality

 As I said, the purpose of evolved social organizations – which can indeed be considered as real complex systems of human beings – is in most cases that of acquiring greater control over objective reality, in one form or another.
-This control involves a first phase of increasing the information and knowledge accessible to the conscious Ego, a subsequent phase of technical and operational organization of acquired knowledge, and a final organizing phase of concrete implementation of the projects conceived.
-Human beings are increasingly trained, conditioned and motivated to fit productively and meekly into this complex of organized systems, and the number of people living on this planet is now so great that an eventual crisis of the productive system would result in the rapid death of many humans.
+This control involves a first phase of increasing the information and knowledge accessible to the conscious Ego, a subsequent phase of technical and operational organization of the knowledge so acquired, and a final organizing phase of concrete implementation of the projects conceived.
+Human beings are increasingly trained, conditioned and motivated to fit productively and as meekly as possible into this complex of organized systems, and the number of people living on this planet is now so great that an eventual crisis of the productive system would result in the death of many humans in a short time.
 These same systems are now an integral aspect of the strong objective reality, and the orientation of the people who are part of them towards the weak objective reality can be referred, as I have already observed, to two main attitudes: the first consists in the denial of the reality of objective phenomena and events occurring in the context of weak reality, which are at most relegated to the realm of subjective reality; the second assumes that the same criteria of knowledge and control that human organizing systems use in relation to strong reality, should be adopted with respect to weak reality.
 In practice, it would be a matter of studying the phenomena with methods as far as possible meeting scientific criteria, also to verify how these phenomena could be controlled.

 But, as we have seen, in these respects the weak objective reality is much more elusive, ambiguous and – ultimately – uncontrollable than the strong one.
-A scientific knowledge of weak objective reality seems, at least for the moment, very unlikely, starting from the same reliability of the experimental results obtained: the data of one experiment can be disproved by those of another similar experiment, and when a success is registered by a research team, another team gets discordant results.
-We always get the impression that, in the context of weak reality, the interaction between the human psyche and the objectivity of the physical world is much stronger than it is in the case of strong reality.
-From this point of view, it can be very interesting to find out what happened in relation to a series of phenomena – which I have not covered in this site because they have not been the subject of a specific research on my part – on which there is a wide and reliable documentation acquired and processed by some of the most important complex control systems developed by advanced human societies: military organizations.
+A scientific knowledge of weak objective reality seems, at least for the moment, very unlikely, because of the same reliability of the experimental results obtained: in this field the data of one experiment can be disproved by those of another similar experiment, and when a success is registered by a research team, another team gets discordant results.
+We always get the impression that, in the context of weak reality, the influence of the human mind on the objectivity of the physical world is much stronger than it is in the case of strong reality.
+From this point of view, it can be very interesting to find out what happened in relation to a series of phenomena – which I have not covered on this site because I have not personally conducted any specific research about them – on which there is a wide and reliable documentation acquired and processed by some of the most important complex control systems developed by advanced human societies: military organizations.
 I refer to the UFO (Undentified Flying Objects) sightings.

 The files on UFO sightings